-ASSESSMEN T COMPONENTS Assessment Method Assessment Description & Criteria Due Date Weight Aligned Course Learning Outcome Peer Support Group & Facilitation Analysis This assignment provides students with the opportunity to experientially learn about group membership and facilitation.
+This assignment provides students with the opportunity to experientially learn about group membership and facilitation.
 Given the significant impact of the COVID-19 pandemic and its response, it also provides students with a means of peer support and mutual aid.

-Students will be assigned to a group by the Instructor at the start of the course.
+Students will be assigned to a group by the instructor at the start of the course.
 Please note, students will remain in the same group for their group projects.
 For the purpose of this assignment, each group will have the opportunity to develop their own facilitation schedule.
-A written copy of the group's facilitation schedule should be submitted to the instructor via email by Tuesday, January 19 th at 9:00 am.
+A written copy of the group's facilitation schedule should be submitted to the instructor via email by Tuesday, January 20th at 9:00 a.m.

 There are two parts to this assignment: 1) Group facilitation and participation; and 2) Facilitation Analysis.

-Group Facilitation and Participation In their small group, each student will have the opportunity to facilitate/lead one session of the Peer Support Group and to be a participant in the groups facilitated/lead by their peers.
-Between the fourth and ninth instructional weeks inclusively (i.e., Jan 26, Feb 2, Feb 9, Feb, 23, Mar 2, and Mar 9), scheduled classes will commence with students participating in their respective Peer Support Groups.
-The Peer Support Groups will be 20 minutes in duration, Variable Deadlines: Jan 26 Feb 2 Feb 9 Feb 23 Mar 2 Mar 9 (by 11:59pm) 30% 1,2,3,4,5 beginning promptly at 9:00 am and ending promptly at 9:20 am.
+1) Group Facilitation and Participation

+In their small group, each student will have the opportunity to facilitate/lead one session of the Peer Support Group and to be a participant in the groups facilitated/lead by their peers.
+Between the third and eighth instructional weeks inclusively (i.e., Jan.
+27, Feb.
+3, Feb.
+10, Feb.
+17, Mar.
+3, and Mar.
+10), scheduled classes will commence with students participating in their respective Peer Support Groups.
+The Peer Support Groups will be 20 minutes in duration, beginning promptly at 9:00 am and ending promptly at 9:20 a.m.
 Immediately after each group session, the group will have 10 minutes to debrief their experience.
-This may include, but is not limited to, a discussion of each members: affective experiences during the group, ideas about successes and challenges, thoughts about what worked well/what you might try differently in similar situations in the future, perspectives on 'critical incidents' (i.e., turning points for the better or worse), observations regarding shifts in the group development and/or functioning relative to previous group sessions, etc.
+This may include, but is not limited to, a discussion of each members' affective experiences during the group, ideas about successes and challenges, thoughts about what worked well/what you might try differently in similar situations in the future, perspectives on 'critical incidents' (i.e., turning points for the better or worse), observations regarding shifts in the group development and/or functioning relative to previous group sessions, etc.

-Please note, the Peer Support Groups and Debriefs will be recorded for learning purposes.
+Please note, the Peer Support Groups and Debriefs may be recorded for learning purposes.
 They may only be shared with their respective group participants and course instructor.

-Facilitation Analysis
+2) Facilitation Analysis

-A week after each Peer Support Group, the designated group facilitator/leader will submit a copy of the group/debrief recording, as well as a video recording about their facilitation experience.
-The personal reflection should be critical NOT descriptive.
+A week after each Peer Support Group, the designated group facilitator/leader will submit their facilitation analysis.
+This facilitation analysis should be a critical analysis and NOT primarily descriptive.
 It should include ideas about the group's development, the facilitator's ideas about successes and challenges, the facilitator's most significant personal learnings, and the facilitator's goals for future development.
-The recording is to be a maximum of 10 minutes in length.